Proryanator/encoder-benchmark/README.md

 ### Real-time encoding terminology

-The benchmark is always checking whether your encoder, at a given resolution/bitrate/fps, can keep up with <i>at least the given fps</i>.
-By default however, the actual encoding speed may be much higher than the input file.
-This is to help cut down on runtime during benchmarking.

-**Disclaimers**
+Any computer can encode video input files; but some encode at much slower speeds than others.
+One computer might encode a 4K@60 video file at a rate of 2fps, which is not a problem if you're simply compressing/archiving video footage.

+However, if you're wanting to stream the encoded version of that video at a target framerate, your hardware will need to encode at 60fps or higher as it's going.
+This is what is meant by real-time encoding.

+This is what occurs when you stream to Twitch (albeit with a lot more leniance), and what is happening when you are streaming from a gaming PC to a lighter client.

+### Disclaimers

-_It is possible that when you go to apply these settings in OBS Studio, or Sunshine's game stream hosting software, that the encoder/ffmpeg version being used there may perform different, i.e. most likely worse than this benchmarking tool._
+- It is possible that when you go to apply these settings in OBS Studio, or Sunshine's game stream hosting software, that the encoder/ffmpeg version being used there may perform different, i.e. most likely worse than this benchmarking tool.
+With that in mind, the author has personal success with applying suggested encoder settings to sunshine and seeing a 1 to 1 performance.
+However your results may vary.

-_This tool only tells you whether your host system can encode the video at the given parameters; it does not tell you whether the client you intend to stream <b>TO</b> can decode at the same speed.
-You may find that your client device cannot decode the incoming video as fast as it's sent._
+- This tool only tells you whether your host system can encode the video at the given parameters; it does not tell you whether the client you intend to stream <b>TO</b> can decode at the same speed.
+You may find that your client device cannot decode the incoming video as fast as it's sent.
+The Moonlight streaming app has a nice statistics overlay that can help you identify if your client is the bottleneck.

-_You may find that what works on your machine, does not work on another with similar hardware.
-This is expected, and is why you should run the tool on your machine to get specific results to your setup._
+- You may find that what works on your machine, does not work on another with similar hardware.
+This is expected, and is why you should run the tool on your machine to get specific results to your setup.

+- Your encoder performance in real-life might vary if you play different game genres, or if you have overlays in your OBS studio setup.
+It is difficult/impossible to cover all possible inputs when benchmarking video encoding, however this tool does try it's best to get you 90% of the way there.
 ### Visually Lossless Terminology

 Any encoded video that scores >= 95 vmaf score is considered visually lossless, and is what you are shooting for in